 This premise seems to be true.
 Empirical observation within our universe suggests everything has a cause.
 The creation of the universe aside, there are no uncaused events.
 For example, chairs and tables don’t just spontaneously pop in and out of existence.

 But the idea that everything has a cause may only be true within our universe.
 Outside of space and time, the rules may be different.
 As Hume points out, ‘everything has a cause’ is an empirical truth not an analytic truth and so an uncaused event is at least logically possible.
 Perhaps we can’t apply scientific concepts that hold within space and time outside of space and time.

 Maybe.
 But this response strikes me as just as much ‘God of the gaps’ as positing God as a first cause does.
 It replaces faith in God with a faith in some weird unknowable science.

 Not only that, these responses fail to address the most compelling question that the cosmological argument raises: “why did the universe begin?”
 This is a completely different question from “how did the universe begin?”

-The key point of cosmological arguments is: why is there anything at all?
+Anyway, the key point of cosmological arguments as I see it is: why is there anything at all?
 Even if our universe is just a simulation or part of a multiverse with many other universes, this question still stands – and it’s not an empirical one.
 The question of why there is anything at all seems unanswerable, in principle, without appealing to some kind of necessary being.

 Hard Problem of Consciousness